Updated on 10/4/2021

 6. Emotional management

 Your partner is not a mind reader.
 It’s up to each individual to express their needs clearly to the other person.
 For example, if your partner said something that upset you, instead of giving them the silent treatment, blowing up, or name-calling, simply state: “That hurt my feelings.”
-A helpful relationship goal is to focus on your own internal state and how what your partner did or said made you feel.
+A real relationship goal that can be very helpful is to focus on your own internal state and how what your partner did or said made you feel.

 7. Be vulnerable